miya0001/tinymce-templates/readme.txt

 * Add "Insert Template" button to Visual Editor.
 * You can edit template on WordPress admin.
 * Share template with WordPress Users.
+* Copy to template from posts & pages.

 = Translators: =